NickSishchuck/airlinesAPI/API Documentation.md

 - `passenger` - Can manage own tickets and view public flight information
 - `staff` - Can manage flights, view passenger information, and generate reports
 - `admin` - Has full access to all endpoints

-## Additional Documentation

-For detailed API information, including all available endpoints and parameters, refer to the route files in the `routes` directory of the backend codebase.